AnnaLinka/South-America-Quiz/README.md

 # South-America-Quiz
-Simple web game - check your geography knowledge.
+Web game - check your geography knowledge.
+Coded and designed to be final project of coding boot-camp.
 Questions written in Polish.

 ## How to play?